Should You Buy Amazon Stock Before Oct. 30?

 *Stock Advisor returns as of October 20, 2025

-Anthony Di Pizio has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Amazon, Meta Platforms, and Nvidia.
+Jennifer Saibil has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Amazon and Nike.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.